James Earl Jones: 1953–1972: Early roles and Shakespeare in the Park

 During the early to mid 1960s, Jones acted in various works of William Shakespeare, becoming one of the best known Shakespearean actors of the time.
 He tackled roles such as Othello and King Lear, Oberon in A Midsummer Night's Dream, Abhorson in Measure for Measure, and Claudius in Hamlet all at Shakespeare in the Park.
 In 1961, Jones appeared in an Off-Broadway production of The Blacks by Jean Genet, alongside eight subsequently prominent Black actors, including Roscoe Lee Browne, Cicely Tyson, Lou Gossett and others.
 The New York Public Library has a collection of photographs of this production, including one of Tyson and Jones.
 During a production of The Merchant of Venice at Shakespeare in the Park, Stanley Kubrick saw George C. Scott play Shylock and Jones portray the Prince of Morocco.
-Kubrick was there initially to cast Scott in Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964), but then considered Jones saying "I'll take the black one too".
+Kubrick was there initially to cast Scott in Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964), but then considered Jones saying "I'll take the black one too."
 Jones portrayed young Lt.
-Lothar Zogg, the B-52 bombardier in the film, this would be his feature film debut.
+Lothar Zogg, the B-52 bombardier in the film — this role marked his feature film debut.

-Jones would later play a surgeon and Haitian rebel leader in The Comedians, with Richard Burton, Elizabeth Taylor, and Alec Guinness.
+Jones played a surgeon and Haitian rebel leader in The Comedians, with Richard Burton, Elizabeth Taylor, and Alec Guinness.
 In December 1967, Jones starred with Jane Alexander in Howard Sackler's play, The Great White Hope, at the Arena Stage in Washington, D.C.
 Jones took the role of the talented but troubled boxer "Jack Jefferson", who is based on the real champion Jack Johnson.
-The play was a huge success when it moved to Broadway on October 3, 1968 and was well received, winning the Pulitzer Prize for Drama.
-Jones himself won the 1969 Tony Award for Best Actor in a Play, and the Drama Desk Award for his performance.
+The play was a major success when it moved to Broadway on October 3, 1968 and was well received, winning the Pulitzer Prize for Drama.
+Jones won the 1969 Tony Award for Best Actor in a Play and the Drama Desk Award for his performance.

 In 1969, Jones participated in making test films for the children's education series Sesame Street; these shorts, combined with animated segments, were shown to groups of children to gauge the effectiveness of the then-groundbreaking Sesame Street format.
 As cited by production notes included in the DVD release Sesame Street: Old School 1969–1974, the short that had the greatest impact with test audiences was one showing bald-headed Jones counting slowly to ten.
-This and other segments featuring Jones were eventually aired as part of the Sesame Street series itself when it debuted later in 1969 and Jones is often cited as the first celebrity guest on that series, although a segment with Carol Burnett was the first actually to be broadcast.
-He also appeared on the soap opera Guiding Light.
+This and other segments featuring Jones were eventually aired as part of the Sesame Street series when it debuted in 1969 and Jones is often cited as the first celebrity guest on that series, although a segment with Carol Burnett was the first actually to be broadcast.
+He appeared on the soap opera Guiding Light.